Mimi Chan

-Mimi Chan (born in Boston, Massachusetts) is an American martial arts instructor and performer.
+Mimi Chan (born in Boston, Massachusetts) is an American martial arts instructor and stunt performer.

 Early life

 Chan moved with her family from Boston to Orlando, Florida, in 1980, where her training in martial arts began under her father, Pui Chan.
 By the age of 5, Chan was already performing in local exhibitions.
 She specialized in Kung Fu, open hand and weaponry.

 Chan has won Grand Champion Titles and gold medals in multiple international martial arts tournaments, in which she was undefeated.
 She was also featured in articles in Kung Fu Magazine, and entered the Martial Arts Hall of Fame deemed "Woman of the Year" by Inside Kung Fu Magazine in 1999.

 Education

 Chan earned a Bachelor of Science in Marketing and Business Administration from the University of Central Florida in 1999.

 In 2022 Chan became the director of Make Us Visible Florida, a coalition dedicated to developing a preventative solution rooted in education as a response to anti-Asian American violence.
 Chan worked to pass legislation in 2023 in Florida that requires the instruction of AAPI history in the K-12 curriculum.